PLM Technology

 The digital thread is an architecture — the connected, governed data backbone that links every stage of a product's lifecycle from design through manufacturing and service.
 The digital twin is an instance — a live, synchronized virtual model of one specific physical product, asset, or process, fed by sensor data and operational feedback.
 The thread is the pipe; the twin is what runs on it.
 One thread can support many twins.
 A twin without a thread is a demo, not a system of record.

-• Digital thread = architecture; digital twin = instance.
+• Digital Thread = architecture; digital twin = instance.

 • One thread can underpin many twins (one per unit, asset, or process).